rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_1 - Dashboard/README.md

 ### Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
-It includes detailed information on:
+The dataset utilized for this project features real-world information on data science jobs from 2023.
+This dataset is accessible through [Luke's Excel Course](https://youtu.be/pCJ15nGFgVg?si=SBTaweIOXg8R4InT), which offers a solid foundation in data analysis using Excel.
+The data provides comprehensive details on:

 - **👨‍💼 Job titles**
 - **💰 Salaries**